cmhobbs/ruby-dev/README.md

 use of `privileged: false` would help in some way but `asdf` was just generally not visible without an interactive login shell.

-Yes, I know asdf is included as a git repo in a detached head state.
-No, it's not intended to be a submodule.
-I needed a VM pretty quick and I'll figure out a cleaner way to handle that in the future.

 ## Laundry List

 - Come up with a better Ruby installation method... perhaps some Ansible voodoo